Akash Deep: Early career

 A close friend of him helped him to join a cricket club in Durgapur to manage his daily expenses.
-He started playing tennis-ball matches around Durgapur and earn INR 600 per day and he would earn around 20,000 per month playing tennis-ball matches.
+He started playing tennis-ball matches around Durgapur and earned INR 600 per day and he would earn around 20,000 per month playing tennis-ball matches.

 He joined a United Club in the CAB first division league in 2010 to realize his dreams of cricketing career.
 He initially joined a local academy as a frontline batsman, but at the request of his coaches, he switched to fast bowling as he started gaining height over the years.
 He worked alongside former Bengal fast bowler Ranadeb Bose as part of India's Vision 2020 programme and he got selected for the Bengal U-23 cricket team within a year.
 However, he faced a career-threatening back injury at that time, and he apparently received support from his Bengal U-23 head coach, Sourasish Lahiri, who looked after his rehabilitation process.